enaut/pslink/README.md

 $ cargo make build_release
 ```

-If pslink is built with `cargo build release --target=x86_64-unknown-linux-musl` everything is embedded and it should be portable to any 64bit linux system.
+If pslink is built with `cargo make build_standalone` everything is embedded and it should be portable to any 64bit linux system.
 Otherwise the same or newer version of libc needs to be installed on the target linux system.
+Note that you need to install `musl-gcc` for this to work using: `sudo dnf install musl-libc musl-gcc` or `sudo apt-get install musl-tools`.

 Templates and migrations are allways embedded in the binary so it should run standalone without anything extra.